This page is sponsored by:

 biography

-Born Hugh Krampe in Rochester, New York, in April 1925, actor Hugh O'Brian excelled in sports while in high school, playing football and basketball, running track and wrestling.
-After high school, he enlisted in the Marine Corps during World War II.
-After a four-year stint as a Marine, O'Brian was discharged.
-He was bitten by the acting bug and after moving to Los Angeles he enrolled at UCLA and took roles in small theatre productions.
-He was soon discovered by actor/director Ida Lupino, who cast him in her 1949 film Never Fear, for which she directed and wrote the screenplay.
-His strong screen presence and solid performance in his early film appearances landed O'Brian a contract with Universal-International in 1950.
+Hugh O'Brian Born Hugh Krampe in Rochester, New York, on April 19, 1925, actor Hugh O'Brian grew up in Lancaster, Pennsylvania and Winnetka, Illinois.
+As a teenager he attended military school in Missouri, excelling in football, basketball, running track, and wrestling.
+After high school, he enrolled in college for a semester and then enlisted in the Marine Corps in 1943, during World War II.
+After a four-year stint as a Marine, O'Brian was discharged; he planned to go to Yale with aspirations of studying law.
+At the time he was living in Los Angeles and was dating an actress.
+He was discovered by actor/director Ida Lupino who asked him to run lines when another actor failed to show.
+Lupino was impressed and helped O'Brian find an agent and cast him in her drama Never Fear (1950; with Sally Forrest and Keefe Brasselle), for which Lupino directed and wrote the screenplay.
+His strong screen presence and solid performance in this film appearance landed O'Brian a contract with Universal-International in 1950 and changed his last name to O'Brian.

 the films of hugh o'brian